barbalet/werewolf/README.md

 *	Python which compiles through ``python``
 *	Java which compiles through ``javac/java``

-This is currently a work in progress.
-More documentation coming shortly!
+For now, these three languages will be the only ones ported.
+To optimize and further pattern match the ``ww`` “satire” solution to effective cross-porting.

 ## Command Line Syntax ##

-Inside the ``satire`` directory, compile ggcc.c:
+Inside the ``satire`` directory, compile werewolf.c:

 ``cc werewolf.c -o ww``

+Then ``ww`` can be ran as follows:

 ``./ww satire.c -p satire_new.py -js satire_new.js -j satire_new.java`` generates the anticipated output files